Tuesday, March 08, 2011

 Ash Wednesday: Miserere Mei Deus

 A lovely version of Allegri's very famous Miserere Mei Deus below, sung by "The Sixteen."
-(Love that name!)
-Here's the blurb from the YouTube page:
+(Great name!)
+It's thought that the piece was written sometime during the 1630s.

 Here's Psalm 51 in its entirety, in Latin first (from CPDL) and then in English, from the Coverdale (1662) Psalter: